plainsource/smartmachine/README.md

     $ smartmachine credentials:edit

-Add your environment details using: - Coming Soon
+Add your config details with your favourite editor (here emacs is shown):

-    $ smartmachine environment:edit
+    $ emacs ./config

-Add your users using:

-    $ smartmachine grid nginx users:edit

 Install docker, and add UFW rules for Docker if specified at the end of installation.